MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 Contoso Ticketing is designing a new mobile experience for their event ticketing system.
 Here's the high-level architecture.

 :::image type="complex" source="./media/metrics/example-architecture-targets.svg" alt-text="Architecture diagram of a mobile ticketing system hosted in Azure Container Apps":::
    An architecture diagram with various Azure components.
-A mobile ticket scanning devices connects to Azure Front Door, which has T L S, WAF policies, and rules.
+A mobile ticket scanning device connects to Azure Front Door, which has T L S, WAF policies, and rules.
 Azure Front Door connects to Azure Container Apps through a Private Link connection.
 Build Agent VMs connect to Azure DevOps and also to Azure Container Apps and Private Endpoints.
 A SQL Managed Instance is shown in a box labeled "External team."
 A Workload observability platform box contains Log Analytics workspace, Azure Application Insights, Azure Managed Graphana, Alerts, and Diagnostics Settings.
-The icons for Azure D N S, Microsoft Entra I D, Azure Network Security Groups, Azure Key Vault, and Managed Identities are shown as well.
+The icons for Azure D N S, Microsoft Entra ID, Azure Network Security Groups, Azure Key Vault, and Managed Identities are shown as well.
 :::image-end:::

 ### Components